aicjofs/zencash-swing-wallet-ui/docs/Readme-Windows.md

 The [ZenCash](https://zensystem.io) development team has released a commandline [version for Windows](https://github.com/cronicc/zen/releases).

-NOTE: As of Release 0.69 it will only be required to extract the [ZenCashSwingWallet4win.zip](https://github.com/aicjofs/zencash-swing-wallet-ui/files/1072563/ZenCashSwingWallet4win69.zip) and run ZenCashSwingWalletUI.jar if Java is already installed.
-No further action required.
+**NOTE: As of Release 0.69 it will only be required to extract the [ZenCashSwingWallet4win.zip](https://github.com/aicjofs/zencash-swing-wallet-ui/files/1079155/ZenCashSwingWallet4win693.zip) and run ZenCashSwingWalletUI.jar if Java is already installed.
+No further action required.**

-      The below is for manually installing and information purposes.
+      The below is **NOT** needed if you download the above file, below is for manually installing and information purposes.

 ======================================================================================
 Before installing the GUI wallet on Windows you need to install ZenCash on Windows.